Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Published: Mar.
 13, 2023 at 12:38 AM MST|Updated: 1 hour ago

-Friday's game between the Arizona Wildcats (21-9) and West Virginia Mountaineers (19-11) going head to head at Xfinity Center has a projected final score of 70-63 (based on our computer prediction) in favor of Arizona, who is listed as the favorite by our model.
-The game will begin at 12:00 PM ET on March 17.
+Friday's contest that pits the Arizona Wildcats (21-9) against the West Virginia Mountaineers (19-11) at Xfinity Center has a projected final score of 70-63 (based on our computer prediction) in favor of Arizona, who is the favorite in this matchup by our model.
+Game time is at 12:00 PM ET on March 17.

-The Wildcats are coming off of a 73-59 loss to UCLA in their most recent game on Thursday.

 Arizona vs. West Virginia Game Info